 Dare I say it?
 I don’t have anything for this one.
 This episode is its own beast…

 Were the postcards’ influence necessary to the mood of the show?
 As much as I’d love to say yes, I don’t think so.
 The throwback nods are even more about old cartoons and animation styles, but the mood and oddities in the cards were certainly part of the atmosphere that McHale was trying to create from the beginning.
-Personally, I was thrilled to find two things that grab me match up so well.
+Personally, I was thrilled to find two things that match up so well.
 And, one day, if McHale or Cross ever read this, I’d love to know if they still have those cards and which ones they actually looked at during production.